romi/romi-rover-build-and-test/oquam/docs/Readme.md

 ![](path1.svg)

-In most cases, there will be a discontinuity in the speed at the junction point.
-This discontinuity requires a very high (theoretically infinite) acceleration.
+In most cases, there will be a discontinuity at the speed at the junction point that requires a very high (theoretically infinite) acceleration.
 The change in speed corresponds to a change in value, a change in direction, or both.

 ![](path2.svg)

-In order to remove the dicontinuity and create a smooth path, we replace the junction with a round curve.
+In order to remove the discontinuity and create a smooth path with acceptable accelerations, we replace the junction with a round curve.
+Before the curve, the CNC may have to slow down so as to enter the curve with a lower speed.
 During the curve, the speed has a constant absolute value but changes direction.
-Before the curve, the CNC may have to slow down so as to enter the curve with a lower speed.
 After the curve, the CNC may have to speed up again to reach the desired speed.

 The curve introduces an error, as the path no longer goes through the junction point.
-When the path is calculated, the application must therefore specify what the maximum allowed deviation is, that is, the maxumum allowed distance between the junction point and the curve.
+When the path is calculated, the application must therefore specify what the maximum allowed deviation is, that is, what the maximum allowed distance is between the junction point and the curve.

 ![](path3.svg)